Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

 Cryoglobulinemia is one of the most common symptoms of Hepatitis C and yet it is rarely discussed.

-Hep C Symptoms caused by Cryoglobulinemia include: Joint pain, aching muscles, shortness of breath, fatigue, spots or patches on the skin and skin ulcers or sores and also itchy skin.
+Apart from rashes and itchy skin other symptoms caused by Cryoglobulinemia include joint pain, aching muscles, shortness of breath, fatigue, spots or patches on the skin and skin ulcers or sores.

 Well, I have recently completed my HepC treatment w/Epclusa, & reporting no evidence of HepC.
 But what I did not connect to it was the multiple rashes on my chest and down the fronts of both arms.
 No itching at all; when I looked very closely, they were little teeny, weeny spider veins just up under the surface of the skin.
 Think WC Fields’ (as well as others who drink a lot) nose, red as a beet.
 When I asked my Gastro dr., he said, “ Yeah, that’s the HepC.”
 These spots showed up like 2-3 years ago; I am only able to define a time because my son was here for Christmas & brought his g/f, and that was the only time she came and we had a conversation about it.